mmcdan13/Pewlett_Hackard_Analysis/README.md

 ### Are There Enough Qualified Mentors?

 There are not enough qualified, retirement ready employees in the departments to mentor the next generation of employees.
 There are only 1,549 mentorship eligible employees.
 They would only cover about 2% of the new hires.

+### Suggestions